zpinto/hackhoot/README.md

 #### admin/play-game/:gameId
 This page is responsible for displaying the question and answer choices as well as the scores after each question.
 It re-renders between the two displays.
 Each display is shown for the duration of the time_limit before advancing the game.

+#### admin/end-game/:gameId
+This page is the last page displayed.
+It shows all the scores of all the players and will only display when the game_state = "done"

 ### Player
 this side of the application might be subject to change.